gopheracademy/gopheracademy-web/README.md

 ## Contributing Articles

-If you'd like to contribute an article, please fork this repository create a pull request.
+If you'd like to contribute an article, please fork this repository, add your article and create a pull request.
 Your articles should go in the `upcoming` directory and your post assets/images should go in `public/postimages`.
-Please notice that the article metadata needs to be at the very top in between +++, like so:
+Please notice that the article metadata needs to be at the very top in between thee `+++`, like so:
 ```
 +++
 author = ["Miles Davis"]